-Of important note is that al calibration values of each PowerIt can be mapped via the naming and uuid scheme provided either by the corresponding stickers or the STM32-Chips internal uuid (accessible through address 0x8c, see figure 4.1).
+Of important note is that al calibration values of each Powerlt can be mapped via the naming and uuid scheme provided either by the corresponding stickers or the STM32-Chips internal uuid (accessible through address $0 \times 8c$, see figure 4.1).
 There now also exists a global calibration Database, which will be loaded by the system on startup.

-An example entry for each PowerIt entry looks like figure 4.2 uuid: 'default' name: 'Bxx'
+An example entry for each Powerlt entry looks like figure 4.2 uuid: 'default'